cyrilcaoyang/xArm5-translocation/README.md

-# xArm5
+# PyxArm
-Python code to drive the movement of xArm5 to manipulate objects
+Python code to drive the movement of xArm and linear rail from UFactory to manipulate objects.

 ## Please install SDK first in your environment
 xArm-Python-SDK: https://github.com/xArm-Developer/xArm-Python-SDK